-The French were the first Europeans to reach Illinois in about 1673.
+The French were the first Europeans to reach Illinois.
 The Very First Frenchman in Southern Illinois was a Poacher.
-When they arrived, the Indians welcomed them.
-It was French explorers who gave Illinois its name by referring to the land where the Illini Indians lived as the Illinois'.
+When Marquette and Jolliet arrived in 1673, the Indians welcomed them.
+French explorers gave Illinois its name by referring to the land where the Illiniwek Indian tribes lived.

 The French explored the Mississippi River, establishing outposts and seeking a route to the Pacific Ocean and the Orient.
 Because of increasing Indian unrest and warfare in northern Illinois, the French concentrated on building outposts in the southern part.
-The earliest European settlers in Southern Illinois concentrated along the Mississippi, Ohio, and Wabash rivers at the southern end of the state.
-Their settlements became important way stations, supply depots and trading posts between Canada and ports on the lower Mississippi River.
+The earliest European settlers in Southern Illinois concentrated along the Mississippi, Ohio, and Wabash rivers at the state's southern end.
+Their settlements became important way stations, supply depots, and trading posts between Canada and ports on the lower Mississippi River.
 Important early outposts in Southern Illinois were located at Shawneetown and Fort Massac on the Ohio River.

-During the American Revolution in 1778, the state of Virginia backed a military expedition led by 23 year old George Rogers Clark.
-Landing at Fort Massac in Illinois (which was abandoned a decade earlier), his force of 175 soldiers marched across Southern Illinois and defeated the English at Forts Kaskaskia, Illinois and Vincennes in western Indiana.
+During the American Revolution in 1778, the state of Virginia backed a military expedition led by 23-year-old George Rogers Clark.
+Landing at Fort Massac in Illinois (which was abandoned a decade earlier), his force of 175 soldiers marched across Southern Illinois.
+It defeated the English at Forts Kaskaskia, Illinois, and Vincennes in western Indiana.
 This laid the claim by the Americans to this territory.
 When news of the conquest by Clark reached Virginia, it claimed Illinois as one of its counties.
 Virginia ceded the county of Illinois to the federal government in 1783 when it realized that it could not govern so sparsely populated and distant land.

-Non-French speaking settlers were slow to arrive in Illinois probably less than 2,000 non-Indians lived in Illinois in 1800.
-But soon thereafter many more settlers came from the backwoods areas of Kentucky, Tennessee, Virginia, Georgia, and the Carolinas.
+Non-French-speaking settlers were slow to arrive in Illinois probably less than 2,000 non-Indians lived in Illinois in 1800.
+But soon thereafter, many more settlers came from the backwoods areas of Kentucky, Tennessee, Virginia, Georgia, and the Carolinas.
 These early settlers were of English, German, Scottish, and Irish descent.
 They chose to settle in the southern part of Illinois as its wooded hills reminded them of the mountains they left behind.
-They found an abundant amount of wood and lived off the land; growing some crops, fishing, and hunting for game.
+They found abundant wood and lived off the land, growing crops, fishing, and hunting for game.

-In 1787, the federal government included Illinois in the Northwest Ordinance that included Ohio, Indiana, Michigan, and Wisconsin.
+In 1787, the federal government included Illinois in the Northwest Ordinance, including Ohio, Indiana, Michigan, and Wisconsin.
 Illinois became a part of the Indiana Territory in 1800.
-Illinois settlers wanted more control over their own affairs and Illinois became a separate territory in 1809.
+Illinois settlers wanted more control over their own affairs, and Illinois became a separate territory in 1809.

 Early statehood problems engulfed Illinois.
-In the 1830s the state was near bankruptcy because of government financing of canals and railroad construction.
-The national financial panic of 1837 added to the states problems before the prosperity of the 1850s relieved this situation.
-Railroads, such as the Illinois Central Railroad, were built to allow the state's agricultural products to be shipped to market.
+In the 1830s, the state was near bankruptcy because of government financing of canals and railroad construction.
+The national financial Panic of 1837 added to the state's problems before the prosperity of the 1850s relieved this situation.
+Railroads like the Illinois Central Railroad were built to allow the state's agricultural products to be shipped to market.

-In 1830, Congress passed a bill permitting the removal of all native Indians living east of the Mississippi River.
-For the next 20 years, Indians were marched west to reservations in Arkansas and Oklahoma, including the bands of the Illini Indians in Illinois.
+In 1830, Congress passed a bill permitting the removal of all Indians living east of the Mississippi River.
+For the next 20 years, Indians were marched west to reservations in Arkansas and Oklahoma, including the bands of the Illiniwek tribes living in Illinois.
 In the Fall and Winter of 1838-39, Cherokee Indians were marched out of Georgia and the Carolinas across Southern Illinois to reservations in the west.
-It was estimated that 2,000 to 4,000 Cherokee men, women, and children died during this 1,000 mile journey west.
+It was estimated that 2,000 to 4,000 Cherokee men, women, and children died during this 1,000-mile journey west.
 It became known as the Trail of Tears due to the many hardships and sorrows it brought to the Indians.

-The first bank to be chartered in Illinois was located at Old Shawneetown in 1816.
+The first bank to be chartered in Illinois was located at Old Shawneetown in 1816 and was built of logs.
 The first building used solely to house a bank in Illinois was built in 1840 in Old Shawneetown and was used until the 1920s.
-The Old Shawneetown State Bank has been restored as an historical site.
+The Old Shawneetown State Bank has been restored as a historical site.

 |Old Slave House|

-Many of these Illinois Black Codes or Laws remained on the books until November 4, 1864 when John L. Jones, born a free Negro, distributes his pamphlet, “The Black Laws of Illinois and a Few Reasons Why They Should Be Repealed,” spurring the Illinois General Assembly to repeal all of them.
+Many of these Illinois Black Codes or Laws remained on the books until November 4, 1864, when John L. Jones, born a free Negro, distributed his pamphlet, “The Black Laws of Illinois and a Few Reasons Why They Should Be Repealed,” spurring the Illinois General Assembly to repeal all of them.
 Within weeks, Gov. Richard J. Oglesby signed the bill repealing the black laws.